Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 The yakitori menu at Kushiwakamaru Honten

-It was great that Kushiwakamaru Honten had an English menu.
-This was especially true for a place that seemed so far off the beaten path for tourists.
+It was great that Kushiwakamaru Honten had an English menu, especially for a place that seemed so far off the beaten path for tourists.

-There were three parts to the menu: yakitori, side dishes, and drinks.
+The menu had three parts: yakitori, side dishes, and drinks.

 Other items on the menu, Kushiwakamaru Honten, Tokyo, Japan